 August 7, 2023

-A divergence was also found in values for farmland transitioning out of agricultural production and those of farmland used for recreational purposes in 2023.
+The changes in values for farmland transitioning out of agricultural production and those of farmland used for recreational purposes also diverged in 2023.
 Statewide, the per acre value of farmland transitioning out of agricultural production increased by 4.1% between June 2022 and June 2023 to $25,228.
 However, the value of recreational land declined by –10.4% to $8,170 per acre.

 Respondents were asked to evaluate the importance of ten market forces that may potentially influence the farmland market: (1) current net farm income, (2) expected growth rate in farm returns, (3) crop price level and outlook, (4) livestock price level and outlook, (5) current and expected interest rates, (6) returns to alternative investments, (7) outlook for U.S. agricultural export sales, (8) U.S. inflation rate, (9) cash liquidity of buyers, and (10) current U.S. agricultural policy.
 Respondents rate each market force on a scale of –5 to +5, with –5 being the strongest negative influence.
 A positive influence is given a value between 1 and 5, with 5 representing the strongest positive influence.
 A score of 0 indicates the force was not influential.
 An average for each item was calculated, and averages for 2021, 2022, and 2023 are included in Figure 2.
 The horizontal axis shows the item from the list above.